steville1/HahnApplication/README.md

 Start the Front End application by doing this in windows:
 Open Terminal
-Change directory to ------\Hahn.ApplicatonProcess.Application\Hahn.ApplicatonProcess.December2020.Web\client Then in the terminal type "npm start"
+Change directory to ------\Hahn.ApplicatonProcess.Application\client Then in the terminal type "npm start"

 Start the back end application by doing this in windows:
 Open Terminal
-Change directory to ------\Hahn.ApplicatonProcess.Application\Hahn.ApplicatonProcess.December2020.Web Then in terminal type  "dotnet run"
+Change directory to ------\Hahn.ApplicatonProcess.Application\
+Then in terminal type  "dotnet run"